oasisprotocol/docs/docs/general/run-a-node/set-up-your-node/run-seed-node.md

----
-description: This page describes how to run a seed node on the Oasis Network.
----

 # Run a Seed Node

 This guide will cover setting up a seed node for the Oasis Network.
 This guide assumes some basic knowledge on the use of command line tools.